zachwlewis/install-discourse/README.md

 ## Set the host name

-EC2's provisioning procedure doesn't assume your instance will require a hostname when the it is created.
+EC2's provisioning procedure doesn't assume your instance will require a hostname when it is created.
 I'd recommend editing /etc/hosts to correctly contain your hostname.

 ```bash
 $ vi /etc/hosts